-The Council has been very successful in the following:
+The Council has been very successful in the following endeavors.

-Living Heritage: The Council fosters “Living Heritage” providing the opportunity for the stories of “past glory” to be retold.
+The Council fosters “Living Heritage” providing the opportunity for the stories of “past glory” to be retold.
 This is encouraged through a variety of programs such as sponsorship of local projects or persons that include, exhibition games (BEAUMONT CUP) and tournaments (our own Old Timers Tournament, O.P.J.H.L.
-All-Star games and the Dudley Hewitt Cup Central Canada Jr. A Hockey Championship April 2005) Sharing potential fund raising projects with the Georgetown Hockey Community.
+All-Star games and the Dudley Hewitt Cup Central Canada Jr. A Hockey Championship April 2005).
+Canada 150 Hockey Week in Georgetown (October 28-November 5 2019) Sharing potential fund raising projects with the Georgetown Hockey Community.

-Preservation and Education: The Council collects and displays Georgetown Hockey Memorabilia in both the Memorial Arena and the
+The Council collects and displays Georgetown hockey memorabilia in the Moldmasters SportsPlex.

 INFO for GHHC